Amla (Amalaki / Phyllanthus emblica) Ayurvedic Amla Powder for hair, skin and wellness — Riddhish Herbals

 What published research has looked at

 Amla has drawn genuine scientific interest.
 A study in the Journal of Ethnopharmacology measured the vitamin C content and antioxidant activity of the fruit and of its traditional Ayurvedic preparation, noting its high natural ascorbic-acid profile (Scartezzini et al., 2006).
 A laboratory study at Chulalongkorn University observed that emblica fruit extract supported the proliferation of human hair-follicle dermal-papilla cells under in-vitro conditions (Luanpitpong et al., 2011).
-A broader review surveyed the herb's traditionally recognised antioxidant characteristics (Dasaroju & Gottumukkala, 2014, Phytotherapy Research).
+A broader review surveyed the herb's traditionally recognised antioxidant characteristics (Dasaroju & Gottumukkala, 2014).
 These findings were observed under study conditions and are not promises of any result; individual responses differ.
 Consult your Ayurvedic physician before internal use.

 How to recognise a genuine Amla powder